jejacks0n/teaspoon/README.md

 ```

+## Support Libraries

+Because we know that testing usually requires more than just the test framework we've included some of the great libraries that we use on a regular basis.

+- [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery) jQuery matchers and fixture support (Jasmine).
+- [Sinon.JS](https://github.com/cjohansen/Sinon.JS) Great for stubbing / spying, and mocking Ajax (Mocha/Jasmine).
+- [expect.js](https://github.com/LearnBoost/expect.js) Minimalistic BDD assertion toolkit (Mocha).

 ## CI Support

 There's a few things that we're doing to make Teabag nicer on CI.
-We'll be integrating a jUnit style XML reporter.
+We're in the process of integrating a jUnit style XML reporter.

 More on this shortly....

-## Road Map
+## Roadmap

 So, there's lots of directions we can take the Teabag project, but we'll give it some time to see what people are looking for.
 Here's a short list of things that will probably happen.